NoblySP/rq-oa/README.md

 ## Sample Requests

 This section provides sample `curl` commands to test and interact with the live API endpoints.

-The `-s` flag is used for silent mode (to hide the progress meter) and `-i` is used to include the HTTP response headers (e.g. HTTP status code).
+Note: The `-s` flag is used for silent mode (to hide the progress meter) and `-i` is used to include the HTTP response headers (e.g. HTTP status code).

 ```bash
 # Successful HTTP GET Request to fetch all employees.
 You can pipe it to `jq` for better readability.